 Today is the start of our stage 4 lockdown with curfew to adhered for 6 weeks more.
 To avoid such virus spreading, many areas of the world had have made wearing masks a compulsory yet have not being able to control.

 What’s happening to the world?
-It should have been one of the most beautiful peaceful place where we would called home.
-Instead, it was one of the loneliest place: no more gathering and even peacefulness.
+It should have been one of the most beautiful peaceful places where we would have called home.
+Instead, it was one of the loneliest places: no more gathering and even peacefulness.
 While it’s a good idea to restrict people from gathering, there is another kind of way people can still keep in touch video chat.
 Well, food, recipes can be another hobby or a platform for people to keep in touch, encouraging one another to be safe, healthy and be happy and at peace with each other.

 3 kg drumettes

 1 1/2 teaspoons salt

 1-2 eggs, depending on how much drumettes